 Yes.
 In many ways giving online is safer than writing a check because an electronic gift cannot be lost or stolen.
-The security of the system is continually managed by our online provider, Fellowship One.
+The security of the system is continually managed by our online provider, Breeze.
 To find out more about your security, click here.

 What types of bank accounts can I give from?

-You can give online from your checking account using your bank routing and account numbers.
+You can give online from your checking or savings accounts using your bank and account numbers.

 Can I give using a credit or debit card?

 You may make transactions by credit and debit cards.